gschmutz/modern-database-workshop/09-working-with-qdrant/README.md

 - How to use the **`should` (OR) filter** to match any one of several conditions
 - How to use the **Recommendation API** to find similar items without supplying a query vector
 - How to generate real **text embeddings** with `sentence-transformers` and perform semantic search
+- How to use **LangChain** to load, chunk, embed, and index a document in Qdrant for retrieval

 ## Prerequisites